Al-Wahda SC (Syria)

 Al-Wahda Sports Club (نادي الوحدة الرياضي) is a Syrian multi-sports club based in Damascus.
-It is mostly known for its football and basketball teams.
+The club is mostly known for its football and basketball teams.
 The football team plays in Syria's top competition, the Syrian Premier League.
 Al-Wahda SC was founded in 1928 and its colours are orange and white.
 They play their home games at the Al-Jalaa Stadium.
-The club is nicknamed The Damascene orange.
+The club is nicknamed "The Damascene orange".

-The club has one of Syria's most prominent football charts, as it won the Syrian Premier League 2 times, the Syrian Cup 8 times and the Syrian Super Cup 3 times.
+The club has one of Syria's most prominent football charts, as it has won the Syrian Premier League 2 times, the Syrian Cup 8 times and the Syrian Super Cup 3 times.
 Internationally, Al-Wahda biggest achievement is participation in the final of the 2004 AFC Cup.

 Al-Wahda SC have competed in the AFC Champions League group stage as first Syrian club in history and have reached the knockout rounds of the AFC Cup four times, as well as reaching the round of 32 at the Arab Club Champions Cup twice.

 History

 Founded in 1928, Al Wahda is one of the oldest clubs in the Arab world.
 Previous names for the club include Al Ghouta, and Qasioun (named after Mount Qasioun which overlooks the city of Damascus).

-Ahmed Ezzat Rifai is the original founder of this club.
-He met with a group of friends in Souq Saruja, Damascus to discuss setting up a new sports club, and they agreed to found the club and named it Qasioun.
 The club was officially opened in 1928 and hosted a series of sports, including football and weightlifting.